SIWA

 Itinerary

-Morning Pickup – From Your Hotel in Cairo or Giza
+Morning Pickup – From Your Cairo Hotel

 Drive to Siwa